MyCryptoHQ/knowledge-base-content/troubleshooting/hardware-wallets/trezor/unable-to-connect-trezor-hardware-wallet-on-mycrypto.md

 * Check to make sure you are taking required actions in pop ups or new tabs

 [Troubleshooting Guide from Trezor via Reddit](https://www.reddit.com/r/TREZOR/comments/bcdv79/trezor_troubleshooting_guide/)

-If none of these work, please contact us and we will try our best to help you out.